djw8889-sys/club-rank/replit.md

 # Overview

-Club Rank is a comprehensive club management and competition platform built with React, TypeScript, and Express.js.
-Originally Match Point (a tennis partner matching app), it has been transformed into a complete club management MVP that serves tennis clubs with advanced features for competition management, member coordination, and analytics.
+ClubRank is a comprehensive club management and competition platform built with React, TypeScript, and Express.js.
+Originally Match Point (a tennis partner matching app), it has been transformed into a club-centric management platform that serves tennis clubs with advanced features for inter-club competitions, member coordination, and analytics.

 The platform provides club identity customization, automated bracket generation, member management, inter-club competitions, and detailed analytics.
-It features a mobile-first design using Tailwind CSS and shadcn/ui components, delivering a native-like experience for club administrators and members.
+It features a mobile-first design with Smash-style vibrant UI (lime green + dark blue theme) using Tailwind CSS and shadcn/ui components, delivering a native-like experience for club administrators and members.

-**MVP Transformation Complete (4 Phases):**
+**MVP Transformation Complete (5 Phases):**
-- **Phase 1**: Service rebranding to "Club Rank" with shield emblem logo and navigation restructure (내 클럽/개인 매칭/랭킹/커뮤니티/내 정보)
+- **Phase 1**: Service rebranding to "Club Rank" with shield emblem logo and navigation restructure
 - **Phase 2**: Database expansion with club management schemas and gameFormat support for 5 match types
 - **Phase 3**: Core club features including identity customization, management dashboard, automated bracket generation, and analytics
 - **Phase 4**: Personal records enhancement and location-based matching optimization
+- **Phase 5**: Complete transition to club-centric platform - removed all personal matching features, rebranded to "ClubRank", applied Smash-style UI (lime green #C7F244 + dark blue #1A2332), 4-tab navigation (내 클럽/랭킹/커뮤니티/내 정보)

 # User Preferences